-As an ECE instructor, you are responsible for teaching a class full of students every day.
-With such a young audience, sometimes communicating new ideas can take some extra commitment to ensure that these important topics are conveyed effectively.
+As an early care and education (ECE) instructor, you are responsible for teaching a class full of students every day.
+With a young audience, sometimes communicating new ideas can take some extra commitment.
+Make sure to take the time to teach lessons that stick.

-To organize the materials and topics you plan to introduce in a way that will best to help your students learn, start by creating an effective lesson plan.
+Start by organizing the materials and topics you plan to teach in a way that will best help your students learn.
+Learn how to make an effective lesson plan.

-Six effective ways to create a lesson plan in ECE
+Six effective ways to make a lesson plan in early care and education

 When planning a lesson, break down the topic using the following steps:

 When you design a lesson, it's important to begin with the end in mind.
 Think about it like planning in reverse.
 If your students take only one thing away from the lesson, what should it be?
 Make sure that your core concept is at the center of the plan.